 From blacktip reef sharks to tiger sharks and hammerheads, these top predators are essential to maintaining the balance of reef ecosystems.

-Coral may look like underwater rock, but it's anything but lifeless.
-It's made up of millions of tiny, living polyps, working together to form vast colonies.
-These colonies create complex, three-dimensional structures that provide shelter, breeding grounds, and food for thousands of marine species.
+Coral may look like rock, but it’s alive—made of millions of tiny polyps forming vast colonies.
+These create complex structures that shelter, feed, and support thousands of marine species.

 Types of coral you’ll find on the reef: